MohammedNasserAhmed/ARQA/README.md

-# QA-System (under construction)
+# ARQA (under construction)
-The repository is for a Question and Answer System using Google's Vertex AI PaLM, LangChain, and Streamlit
+The repository is for an Arabic Question and Answer System using Google's Vertex AI PaLM, LangChain, and Streamlit

 ## QA-System workflow